 Your exact rate will depend on a variety of factors, including your claims history, your location and your industry.
 If you’re in a high-risk industry, you’ll typically pay more than someone in a low-risk industry.

 Next Insurance makes applying for workers’ compensation insurance fast and easy.

 We’ll collect some information about your business through our online application and give you coverage options to choose from.
 After you select the policy that’s right for you and pay your premium, we’ll provide you with 24/7 access to your certificate of insurance.

 If you have questions or need help deciding which policy is right for your business, our licensed, our U.S.-based insurance advisors are available to help.

 Workers’ compensation insurance helps protect your business from having to pay expensive claims that can significantly affect your bottom line.
 But there are many things it doesn’t cover.
-To make sure you’re adequately protected, here are three other types of insurance to consider.
+To make sure you’re adequately protected, here are three other types of insurance for Maryland businesses you should consider.

 General liability insurance helps protect your business if someone other than an employee accuses you of damaging their property or injuring them.
 It also provides coverage for theft, slander and libel.

 Professional liability insurance provides coverage if a client accuses you of making a mistake — even if you didn’t do anything wrong — that causes a financial loss or injury.
 It helps pay for legal expenses to defend against a claim and covers damages if they’re awarded.